voicelessreason/ESPN_FF_Tool/README.md

 ### Credits
 1. Obvious thanks to [cwendt94](https://github.com/cwendt94) and [jazzband](https://github.com/jazzband), without whom the project couldn't have gotten started
-2. Big shoutout to [VoicelessReason](https://github.com/voicelessreason) for showing interest, making their own changes, and getting those changes implemented
+2. Big thanks to [Drippyer](https://github.com/drippyer/) for starting the project and writing the score display functionality